MichalNax/Capstone/README.md

 **Introduction:**

-In this blog post, we'll walk through the process of completing the AWS Cloud Architecting Capstone project in a non-technical-friendly manner.
+In this project, we'll walk through the process of completing the AWS Cloud Architecting Capstone project in a mostly non-technical manner.
 This guide will provide step-by-step instructions to create a secure and highly available solution.

 _Step 0: Inspect the Architecture_